EltonBR/atmel-shiftOut-lib/README.md

 # atmel-shiftOut-lib
-simple lib to use shiftout 74hc595 on atmel microcontrolers
+simple lib to use shiftout 74hc595 on atmel microcontrollers

 to use, need change data diretion register (DDR) and port and pins in define directives on file shiftout.h